 “This is how the birth of Jesus Christ came about.
 His mother Mary was engaged to marry Joseph, but before they married, she learned she was pregnant by the power of the Holy Spirit.
 Because Mary’s husband, Joseph, was a good man, he did not want to disgrace her in public, so he planned to divorce her secretly.
 After Joseph considered these things, an angel of the Lord came to him in a dream.
 The angel said, ‘Joseph, descendant of David, don’t be afraid to take Mary as your wife, because the baby in her is from the Holy Spirit.
 She will give birth to a son, and you will name him Jesus, because he will save his people from their sins’.”
 (Matthew 1:18-25)

 What else is Joseph “considering” in v.
 20?
-But he’s caught in the drama of the unprecedented, the drama of God doing the unimaginable.
+He’s caught in the drama of the unprecedented, the drama of God doing the unimaginable.
 And he doesn’t have the advantage of having been previously visited by an angel to prepare him for what’s to come.
 No, he learns of Mary’s pregnancy from Mary, who no doubt relayed the details of Gabriel’s visit.
 But though Mary has Gabriel’s word to go on, Joseph has only Mary’s word.
 It’s only “after he had considered” these things (some read “while he considered” but the point is the same) that Joseph is then visited in a dream (only a dream?) by an angel who tells him, “Don’t be afraid to take Mary as your wife.”
 What’s that tell you?
 It tells me that Joseph was afraid to take Mary as his wife, that he had decided to divorce Mary and move on with his life.
 Had Joseph in fact decided to go through with the marriage, he would hardly need an angel to tell him not to be afraid to do so.

 Prayer: I’m humbled, God, that you choose real people to partner with you in unprecedented ways.
 Help me give my mundane life to you in the risky adventure of faith.